 Lumberjacks, Tie Hacks & River Pigs

 During the 1800s, sawmills were powered by water.
-Later, steam would turn timber into the Valley’s economic engine.
+Later, steam would turn timber into the Flathead Valley’s economic engine.

 Lumberjacks, Tie Hacks & River Pigs tells the story of the men who laid their lives on the line every time they went out to work.